dotnet/docfx/Documentation/tutorial/intro markdown lite.md

 But it cannot be invoked parallel.

 So we create an [engine builder](xref:Microsoft.DocAsCode.MarkdownLite.MarkdownEngineBuilder).
-It define all the rules of parser, rewriter and renderer.
+It defines all the rules of parser, rewriter and renderer.
 It can create instances when needed.

-## How to custom markdown syntax
+## How to customize markdown syntax

-### Set goal
+### Define markdown syntax

 Define markdown: